benbuck/finestray/README.md

   the tray.
 - **Restore hotkey**:
-  Press the configurable hotkey (typically Alt+Ctrl+Shift+Up), and the most recent window that was minimized to tray will be restored to its original location.
+  Press the configurable hotkey (typically Alt+Ctrl+Shift+Up), and the most recent window that was minimized to tray will be restored to its prior location.
 - **Override modifier**:
   Press and hold the configurable key combination (typically Alt+Ctrl+Shift), and then click on the minimize button of a window to minimize it to the tray.
 See the [Auto-tray settings](#auto-tray-settings) section for additional